FarahatOmar/Smart-Office-Occupancy-Dashboard/README.md

 1. Open the Power BI `.pbix` file included in this repository.
 2. Explore visuals such as heatmaps, KPI cards, session analytics, and sensor trends.
-3. Use slicers or filters to analyze occupancy by day, hour, or sensor type.

-## License

-This project is for educational and portfolio purposes.